PawelWozniak/lightweight-xlsx-util/README.md

 # Roadmap
 There is not really a roadmap as of now, but a few things I am planning to add are:
 -   Native support to parse files directly to CSV for better performance than the example in the examples folder (i.e. `xlsx.Parse.toCSV()`)
-    The main purpose for this is to accomodate the loading of data to Data Cloud.
+    The main purpose for this is to accommodate the loading of data to Data Cloud.
 -   Native support to parse files directly to sObjects for better performance than the example in the examples folder (i.e. `xlsx.Parse.toSObject()`)
     Generic SObject Parsing is quite tricky and it would require to check the metadata to see if objects / fields exist.
 Adding support for this comes with a lot of potential issues as so much can go wrong with crappy data in the wrong field types for example.
 But it would be useful and the boiler plate code has bene written in the examples.